biotz/academy/docs/Examples/MQTTX/Message.md

 To send the message, first you will have know the message type and the schema you are going to use to send the message.

 For that, you will have to go back to **data ingestion flow** and select the **device type** you are using.
-This will bring you to a tab that, on the left will display you the message type and one the right, all the schemas for that message type,
+This will bring you to a tab that, on the left will display you the message type and on the right, all the schemas for that message type,

 <div class="tutorial-image-container">
 ![Message](../img/schemas.png)